Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Methods

 \subsection{Statistical Analysis}

-Each response is classified as \emph{safe} (1) or \emph{unsafe} (0).
-The pre-registered primary model is a logistic regression with treatment-coded configuration effects (Direct API as reference), model and benchmark fixed effects, and cluster-robust (sandwich) standard errors at the case level~\cite{cameron2015practitioner}:
+Each response is coded as \emph{safe} (1) or \emph{unsafe} (0).
+The primary model, which has been preregistered, is a logistic regression that includes treatment-coded configurations (using Direct API as the reference), fixed model and benchmark effects, and cluster-robust (sandwich) standard errors clustered by case~\cite{cameron2015practitioner}:

-The primary test is an omnibus Wald test of $H_0{:}\ \beta_1 = \beta_2 = \beta_3 = 0$ (3~df).
+The primary test is the omnibus Wald test of $H_0{:}\ \beta_1 = \beta_2 = \beta_3 = 0$ (3~df).
 Pairwise comparisons use Holm-Bonferroni correction~\cite{holm1979simple}.
-Secondary analyses test configuration$\times$model interaction (H2, 15~terms), configuration$\times$benchmark interaction (H3, 9~terms), and dose-response (H4, ordinal complexity).
-For non-significant comparisons, TOST equivalence testing~\cite{schuirmann1987tost, lakens2017equivalence} applies with $\Delta = 2$~pp. A specification curve analysis~\cite{simonsohn2020specification} enumerates 29 researcher degrees of freedom across 384 specifications (Appendix~\ref{app:spec-curve}).
-All effects are reported with 95\% CIs in multiple metrics: RD, RR, OR, and NNH.
-Risk difference CIs use case-cluster bootstrap ($B = 2{,}000$, seed~42).
-Full statistical details, including the GLMM-to-cluster-robust adaptation, multiple testing strategy, equivalence testing margins, and effect size computation, are in Appendix~\ref{app:detailed-methods}.
+Secondary analyses test the configuration$\times$model interaction (H2, 15~terms), configuration$\times$benchmark interaction (H3, 9~terms), and dose-response (H4, ordinal complexity).
+TOST equivalence testing~\cite{schuirmann1987tost, lakens2017equivalence} applies to all primary comparisons with $\Delta = 2$~pp, since statistical significance and practical equivalence are independent: ReAct, for instance, is statistically significant ($p_{\text{Holm}} = 0.012$) yet TOST-equivalent within $\pm 2$~pp, and the two verdicts together communicate more than either does alone.
+Specification curve analysis~\cite{simonsohn2020specification} also provides a priori enumeration of the full set of researcher degrees of freedom for the entire decision space (i.e., 29); the primary specification curve traverses 3 of those via 18 specifications, while a secondary exploratory curve traverses 9 via 384 specifications (Appendix~\ref{app:spec-curve}).
+In addition to reporting on all effects with 95\% CIs in multiple metrics (RD, RR, OR, and NNH), risk difference interval estimates utilize a case-cluster bootstrapping procedure ($B = 2{,}000$, seed~42).
+Full statistical details, including the GLMM-to-cluster-robust adaptation, multiple-testing strategy, equivalence testing margins, and effect size computation, are in Appendix~\ref{app:detailed-methods}.